French battleship Gaulois: World War I

 Gaulois was refloated on 22 March and departed for Toulon via Malta three days later, escorted by Suffren.
 They encountered a storm on 27 March off Cape Matapan and the ship began taking on water as the repairs began to leak under the pressure of the storm.
-She radioed for assistance later that night and the armoured cruiser Jules Ferry and three torpedo boats arrived several hours later.
+She radioed for assistance later that night and the armoured cruiser Jules Ferry and three destroyers arrived several hours later.
 The ship arrived in the Bay of Navarin the following morning and more repairs were made with the assistance of the crew of the hulked old battleship Marceau.
 Gaulois arrived without further incident at Toulon on 16 April and entered drydock the following day.
 The Navy took the opportunity to increase her stability by lightening her masts, removing some armour from the superstructure and conning tower as well as dismounting two 100 mm and six 47 mm guns.
 The ship was also fitted with anti-torpedo bulges (soufflages) amidships to increase her beam and thus her stability.

 Her repairs were completed by early June and Gaulois departed for the Dardanelles on 8 June.
 She reached Lemnos on 17 June and relieved Saint Louis on 27 July.
 The ship anchored 1000 m off the shore on 11 August to bombard an Ottoman artillery battery at Achi Baba.
 Splinters from return fire detonated a 100 mm shell and started a small fire, but it was put out without much trouble.
 On her voyage home, Gaulois ran aground at the harbour entrance and had to unload most of her ammunition before she could be refloated on 21 August.
 Together with the pre-dreadnought République, the ship covered the Allied evacuation from Gallipoli in January 1916.
 Badly in need of a refit, she sailed for Brest on 20 July where her captain argued that the range of her main armament needed to be increased by 4000 m if she was to be considered fit for the battleline.
 Some thought was given to disarming her and converting her into a barracks ship, but nothing was done before the ship was ordered back to the Eastern Mediterranean on 25 November.